-10 Toronto neighbourhoods you probably haven't heard of
+10 neighbourhoods in Toronto you probably haven't heard of

 According to the City, there are 140 neighbourhoods in Toronto.
 And that's only the official ones.
 There are also plenty of unofficial micro neighbourhoods that have gained traction in Toronto over the years.

-Here are 10 Toronto 'hoods that you might not have heard of before.
+Here are some Toronto 'hoods that you might not have heard of before.

 This quirky Toronto neighbourhood is tucked between Poplar Plains and Avenue Rd. just north of Dupont.
 Residents here declared Rathnelly an independent republic on Canada's centennial celebration in 1967, even electing a queen and air force consisting of helium balloons.